tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

-A third option that can also be used is to utilize a data plane firewall filter or classifier to enable matching of several fields in the incoming packets to decide whether the packet is steered on a specific slice aggregate.
-This option allows for applying a rich set of rules to identify specific packets to be mapped to a slice aggregate.
+A third option that can also be used is to utilize a data plane firewall filter or classifier to enable matching of several fields in the incoming packets to decide whether the packet belongs to a specific Slice-Flow Aggregate.
+This option allows for applying a rich set of rules to identify specific packets to be mapped to a Slice-Flow Aggregate.
 However, it requires data plane network resources to be able to perform the additional checks in hardware.

 # Path Selection and Instantiation

-## Applicability of Path Selection to Slice Aggregates
+## Applicability of Path Selection to Slice-Flow Aggregates

 The path selection in the network can be network state dependent, or network state independent as described in Section 5.1 of {{?I-D.ietf-teas-rfc3272bis}}.